Home Calendar Departments Directory Gallery Documents History

 The East Canada Lake Protective Association was formed by cottage owners, and the first recorded annual meeting was held in 1890 at the office of the Northrup Glove Manufacturing Company.
 Officers included President James Hull, VP J. H. Decker, Secretary M. S. Northrup, and Treasurer Eugene Littell.
 J. H. Decker and J. F. Mason were tasked as a committee on lakeside roads.
 They stocked 500,000 wall eyed pike in the lake.
 Later they recommended to the county that Max Arnst (who also filled ice houses and built camps) be appointed as a special game protector for the lake vicinity.

 In the 1890s the Point Breeze Club was also formed at Canada Lake.
 The Johnstown glove manufacturer Godfrey Hillebrandt owned a cottage on Point Breeze near the passage to West Lake, and the site became a popular social spot and the start of the Point Breeze Club.
 Hillebrandt’s charter members included Don Fraser, Bill Hackney, Dave Hays, Billie McKee, Gene Moore, George Potter, Frank Prindle, Ed Wells, and Frank Wells.
-The Club grew and included Cy Durey was also among the members.
+The Club grew and included Cy Durey.
 They later moved to the Argersinger Camp built by New York State Senator Eberly Hutchinson in Point Breeze.

 J. W. Gage served as town supervisor in 1890.
 Felix Kernan was town clerk 1890 to 1892.